Haluk Levent

-Haluk Levent (born Haluk Acil; 26 November 1968) is a Turkish rock music singer who helped revive the long forgotten Anatolian rock genre in the 1990s.
+Haluk Levent (born Haluk Acil; 26 November 1968) is a Turkish rock singer who helped revive the long forgotten Anatolian rock genre in the 1990s.

-After graduating from high school, he joined various university programs but he had to quit for economic reasons.

-Levent moved to Istanbul in 1992.
+After graduating from high school, Levent joined various university programs but he had to quit for economic reasons.
+He moved to Istanbul in 1992.
 He worked at various bars in Ortaköy until he met with Yildiray Gürgen.
 He also worked with musicians like Serdar Öztop and Akın Eldes to increase the quality of his albums.
 In July 1993 he released his first album, Yollarda.
 Following his first album, his second album Bir Gece Vakti had sales approaching one million dollars in 1995.
 In September 1998, he released the album Yine Ayrılık.
 Following his military service, he released Kral Çıplak in February 2001, Bir Erkeğin Günlüğü in October 2002, Aç Pencereni in September 2004, and Annemin Türküleri in 2005.

+In 2023, Levent was listed as one of Time magazine's 100 Most Influential People in the World.
+He later said he would not attend the gala due to the criticism aimed at the Turkish government in the entry penned by Elif Shafak.

+Music career

+In 1992, Levent went to Istanbul.
+He worked in different kind of bars in Ortaköy.
+He met Yıldıray Gürgen.
+The album work he started in 1990 paid off after three laborious and daunting years.
+In July 1993, he released the album Yollarda.
+This album was also one of the first works of the second upswing period of Anatolian rock music after the 70s.
+In the same year, Moğollar also released a new album after 20 years.
+Yollarda unexpectedly reached a sales figure of approximately two hundred thousand copies.
+This seemed to be the first sign that a new lane in the Turkish music market was about to open up and drag millions in its wake.

+Following the first album, in October 1995, Bir Gece Vakti achieved sales of nearly one million.
+At the very end of 1996, the album Arkadaş was released.
+With this album, the artist put his signature under one of the most musically successful examples of Anatolian rock music.
+The artist says for the album "Arkadaş":

+"I reached world standards with this album".

+In August 1997, he was arrested and imprisoned for a bounced check for 3 million liras from ten years ago.
+He stayed 9 months and 15 days in prison.
+While in prison, he cut his long hair and sent it to Gülnar to protest the nuclear power plant project.
+He released the album Mektup with the recordings he had made before he went to prison.
+During his years in prison, he wrote his first book, Kedi Köprüsü.